hendrikmelse/smart_home/controllers/src/led_grid/README.md

 ```

 As an alternative to using the grid with a contect manager, you use begin/close.
-This may be useful when using the interactive interpreter or a jypyter notebook.
+This is useful when using the interactive interpreter or a jypyter notebook.

 ```python
 from led_grid import LedGridClient